-This is bullshit.
+This is wrong.
 I’ll simply whip out my own background here.
 I graduated summa cum laude from Princeton, top 5% of my class at Stanford Business School, and I went to public schools my entire life in a town outside of Kansas City.
 When I first arrived at college I found that I was actually more prepared than most of my classmates from much fancier and more expensive areas and schools.
-There are good schools with good teachers in every town in America.
-But most importantly, your kids will always have you – the ultimate teacher, and if you manage to retire early they’ll have a lot more of you!
+There are good schools with good teachers in most towns in America.
+But more importantly, your kids will always have you – the ultimate teacher, and if you manage to free yourself early they’ll have a lot more of you!

 “But there are no jobs in (insert smaller city here)?
 What will you do?
 What opportunities will you or your children have?”

-It turns out that this concern is also bullshit.
+It turns out that this concern is also wrong.
 There will actually be more startups in the Midwest than in Silicon Valley in five years.
-And St. Louis plus a bunch of other cities in Missouri, Kentucky, Texas, Kansas, and North Dakota are leading the country in startup formation.
+And a bunch of cities in Missouri, Kentucky, Texas, Kansas, and North Dakota are leading the country in startup formation.
 And it also turns out that unemployment isn’t skyrocketing in the great plains.
 Basically, there is and always will be plenty of opportunity for highly motivated people wherever they find themselves.

 “But won’t you miss Broadway Musicals?
 Or the MOMA (Museum of Modern Art)?
 Or the Local Art Fairs?
 Or …”